 I knew it was possible to place a survey in an email body using Google Forms in a single email.
 But after I spent half an hour researching, I couldn’t believe it:

 The internet was telling me that there is no free, quick & easy way to embed a survey in a newsletter!

 First, I was shocked.
 Will I have to break my promise?

 And then I thought: Really, internet?
-You can insert this thing in a single email, but you can’t insert it in a newsletter?
+You can place a survey in a single email, but you can’t place it in a newsletter?
 This can’t be right.

 So I set down, spent a couple of hours and figured out how to do it.